-Risk factor #1: Smoking
+Risk factor No. 1: Smoking

 Smoking cigarettes tops the list as the most important preventable major risk factor of cardiovascular disease.
 And not only does smoking do damage to your health, your secondhand smoke harms nonsmokers, including infants and children.
-According to the American Heart Association, there are nearly 440,000 smokingÃ¢â‚¬related deaths every year.
+According to the American Heart Association, there are nearly 440,000 smoking-related deaths every year.
 Instead of becoming one of the fatal statistics, get involved in a smoking cessation program — you’ll be reducing your own risk of heart disease as well as helping to improve the health of your loved ones.

-Risk factor #2: Inactivity
+Risk factor No. 2: Inactivity

-Research has shown that acheiving just a moderate level of fitness can reduce your risk of heart disease and extend your life.
-Further, getting at least 30 minutes of physical activity most days of the week can help lower blood pressure, lower cholesterol and keep your weight at a healthy level — all factors in improving your heart-health.
+Research has shown that achieving just a moderate level of fitness can reduce your risk of heart disease and extend your life.
+Further, getting at least 30 minutes of physical activity most days of the week can help lower blood pressure, lower cholesterol and keep your weight at a healthy level — all factors in improving your heart health.
 Make your 30 minutes fun — take your dog for a walk, play at the park with your kids, meet a friend at the gym for a fitness class — so you are more likely to make exercise a habit.
 If needed, start slow with 10 minutes a day and gradually build your stamina up to attain 30 minutes.
-You’ll feel better, look better, and improve the quality — and length — of your life.
+You’ll feel better, look better and improve the quality — and length — of your life.

-Risk factor #3: Diet
+Risk factor No. 3: Diet

 Following a healthy diet will decrease your risk of heart disease by lowering your cholesterol and blood pressure as well as help you maintain a healthy weight.
 Be sure your diet includes fruits, vegetables, whole grains, lean proteins, low-fat dairy, nuts, seeds, legumes and healthy fats like omega-3s and monounsaturated fat.
 Avoid foods high in saturated and trans fat and limit your intake of fast food or processed foods.
-Connect with a registered dietician or nutritionist to design a healthy — yet delicious and satisfying — diet plan that will decrease your risk of heart disease and improve your overall health.
+Connect with a registered dietitian or nutritionist to design a healthy — yet delicious and satisfying — diet plan that will decrease your risk of heart disease and improve your overall health.

-Risk factor #4: Stress
+Risk factor No. 4: Stress

 Stress on some level is a daily part of life.
 The way you handle stress, however, makes a significant difference in how stress affects your health and your risk for heart disease.
-If you deal with stress through overeating, smoking or drinking in excess, or neglecting your health in other ways, you are putting yourself at risk for weight gain, high blood pressure, high cholesterol and heart attack or stroke.
+If you deal with stress through overeating, smoking, drinking in excess or neglecting your health in other ways, you are putting yourself at risk for weight gain, high blood pressure, high cholesterol and heart attack or stroke.
 Learning to manage your stress or decrease your daily stressors can help you make healthier lifestyle decisions and improve the quality of your life.

-Risk factor #5: Alcohol consumption
+Risk factor No. 5: Alcohol consumption

-Risk factor #6: Blood pressure
+Risk factor No. 6: Blood pressure

 High blood pressure, also called hypertension, is the single largest risk factor for stroke.
 Stroke is the No. 3 killer and one of the leading causes of disability in the United States.
-Easy ways to lower your blood pressure are: lower your salt or sodium intake, exercise, quit smoking, don’t drink in excess of a drink a day, and manage your stress.
-Talk to your doctor about other ways to lower your blood pressure and, if prescribed, take your medications as directed.
+Easy ways to lower your blood pressure are: lower your salt or sodium intake, exercise, quit smoking, don’t drink in excess of a drink a day and manage your stress.
+Talk to your doctor about other ways to lower your blood pressure, and if prescribed, take your medications as directed.

-Risk factor #7: Cholesterol
+Risk factor No. 7: Cholesterol

 High blood cholesterol puts you at an increased risk of heart disease and stroke.
 A healthy lifestyle including exercise and a nutritious diet that reduces your intake of saturated fat, trans fat and dietary cholesterol (in foods that you eat) can lower your blood cholesterol.
 In addition, if exercise and diet alone aren’t effective in lowering your cholesterol (your total cholesterol should be less than 200mg/dl), you may need to take cholesterol-lowering medication.
-See your doctor to get a blood test to determine your cholesterol and create an action plan to help you lower it, if your numbers are high.
+See your doctor to get a blood test to determine your cholesterol levels and create an action plan to help you lower it if your numbers are high.